Classical Guitar Music in Printed Collections

 A Word About Searching for a Specific Volume

-We suggest, therefore, when searching for a particular volume of such a collection, that you revise your search in WorldCat by specifying the main title without the volume indication, and then examine which volumes are available from each institution holding the title.
+We suggest, therefore, when searching for a particular volume of such a collection, that you revise your search in WorldCat by searching on the main title without the volume indication, and then examine which volumes are available from each institution holding the title.
 This small intervention on your part will return a larger set of matches.
 The only way to avoid this necessity would be to restructure the index without volume-specificity, which would in our opinion render it much less useful.

 This website is a work-in-progress, and always will be.
 If you are interested in knowing more about how Classical Guitar Music in Printed Collections is created, or would like to help with the task of organizing content for importation into the index, or would like to contact me for any reason at all, email me.
 I believe this index represents a model for indexing collections in a continuously updateable and easily accessible format that could be profitably deployed in other areas of the repertoire.
 I would be happy to share the back-end design with anyone who is interested.